 The "No Logs" Myth: Is Your VPN Actually Tracking You?

 Let's be completely real for a second and just rip the band-aid off: "Zero Logs" is probably the biggest, most profitable lie in the entire VPN industry.
 It is plastered on absolutely every single homepage, shouted in every flashy YouTube banner ad, and repeated ad nauseam by influencers who are entirely paid on commission.
-But if you actually stop for five minutes, severely lower your trust levels, and dig into the terrifying legal fine print—or considerably worse, look at the brutal history of public court cases—the glossy marketing reality shatters fast.
+But if you actually stop for five minutes, severely lower your trust levels, and dig into the actual legal fine print, or worse, look at the documented history of court cases, that glossy marketing reality falls apart fast.

 The Massive "Trust Me, Bro" Problem